 Maybe but it depends on the quality of the bottled water.

-Using bottled water is a problem because not all bottled waters are the same.
 In fact they can vary enormously in terms of mineral content, pH and coffee suitability.
 (Read: 8 Best Bottled Water and Why They are ALL Bad for You).

 Bottled water usually comes in two types.
 Alkaline with massive minerals below brackish water and acid with minerals above the RO level.
 Very few have medium hardness in most municipal waters.

 If you really must use bottle water then the best options for bottled water are mineral or spring water.
 For instance, Heart Water.

 My Coffee Machine Already Has a Filter, Right?